paulscherrerinstitute/snapshot/Readme.md

 - "labels": a dict containing:

   - "labels": an array of labels that can be applied to snapshot files.
-  - "force-labels": a boolean.
+  - "force_labels": a boolean.
 If true, only labels defined here will be available for saving in the snapshot files.
 If false, additional labels that may be present in the existing files will also be available.